Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Home and road insights

-- At home this season, Washington has one win against the spread and is 2-3 overall.

-- At home, as 1-point favorites or greater, the Football Team are winless ATS (0-2).

-- This year, in five home games, Washington has gone over the total twice.
+- In five home games this season, Washington has gone over the total twice.

-- On the road, Seattle is 2-3 overall and 3-2 against the spread.
+- This year away from home, Seattle is 3-2 against the spread and 2-3 overall.

-- Away from home, the Seahawks have one win ATS (1-1) as 1-point underdogs or more.
+- The Seahawks have one win ATS (1-1) as 1-point underdogs or more away from home.

-- This year, in five away games, Seattle has gone over the total once.
+- In five away games this year, Seattle has hit the over once.

 Powered by Data Skrive.